aws-immersion-days-sup/aws-workshop-security-ml-threat-detection-id-sup/README.md

 aws_lambda/
-	cloudtrail_ingest.zip - Lambda zip bundle for workshop CloudTrail log ingest guardduty_ingest.zip - Lambda zip bundle for workshop GuardDuty finding ingest templates/
+	cloudtrail_ingest.zip - Lambda zip bundle for workshop CloudTrail log ingest guardduty_ingest.zip - Lambda zip bundle for workshop GuardDuty finding ingest

-	cloudformation.yaml - The CloudFormation template to deploy the stack of resources for the workshop mlsec-participant-policy.json - The IAM policy specifying the permissions needed for the lab user mlsec-workshop-ipinsights.ipynb - Jupyter notebook for the workshop to load into SageMaker
+cloudformation.yaml - The CloudFormation template to deploy the stack of resources for the workshop mlsec-workshop-ipinsights.ipynb - Jupyter notebook for the workshop to load into SageMaker